greensleeves01/greensleeves01.github.io/README.md

-This dot io page is a simple landing page consisting of urls pertinent to the user in question.
+This is the landing page for Videlicet Web Design.